 The love thingy for rice seems to be genetic because my kids LOVE rice.
 So, once again, I find myself making rice several times per week.

-That is why I am so excited to have found the way to make it in my Instant Pot in just 20 minutes.
+That is why I am so excited to have found a way to make it in my Instant Pot in less than 20 minutes.
 I avoided making rice in the pressure cooker for a long time because I thought it would be sticky, mushy, and overcooked.
 We hate mushy rice.
 But after a few testing and tweaking, I found the perfect way to make fluffy rice in the Instant Pot.

 - Tender